-Because LadyLincoln keeps a list of links to old articles at the bottom of each feature, I'm only going to feature the current article here.
+Because LadyLincoln keeps a running list of features (The Ladies of Lit: Listing of Lovelies), I'm only going to feature the current article here.
 This is merely a space-saving measure, in no way do I love LadyLincoln any less than the others.

-- Volume XLI (7 April 2014): featuring JennyDalziel, WhitePlumFragrance, MadxRhapsodyx17, and a spotlight on Concora
+- Volume LII (7 March): featuring BleedingProphecies, bruxing, silvernium, and a spotlight on Medoriko.

 League of Lit Groups by IrrevocableFate